hpp-io/node/README.md

    ```

-   You can use helper script `manage.sh` to start/stop the node:
+   You can alternatively use helper script `manage.sh` to start/stop the node:

    ```bash
    ./manage.sh run           # Starts the container for the mainnet (default)